sammy-hutch/dungeon-crawler/README.md

 - bug in line of sight north tiles not blocked - something to do with the doors
 - refactor python data and content data files (src/data/ and content/data/) to be more consistent. e.g. add dictionaries for all objects which objects.py needs to reference
 - spawn npcs not next to walls (same logic as stairs) and not on stairs and give them solid bodies, and make moving into them trigger interactions - avoid any entities spawning on top of each other
-- camera doesn't snap to player when entering new level
 - hide enemies in fog
 - should the player act first? how to handle player as a special entity? should it have its own type?
 - equipped items are unequipped when navigating between levels